vinthony/ghost-free-shadow-removal/README.md

 It has been tested both in MacOS 10.15 and Ubuntu 18.04 LTS.
 Both CPU and GPU are supported (But running on CPU is quite slow).

+OR an online demo is hosted in Google CoLab by [this url](https://colab.research.google.com/drive/1cJ_dsBUXFaFtjoZB9gDYeahjmysnvnTq)

 ## **Training (TBD)**